Rule 6. Warrant of arrest or summons.

 (c)(2) there is substantial danger of a breach of the peace, injury to persons or property, or danger to the community.

-(d) A judge shall issue a warrant of arrest in cases where the defendant has failed to appear in response to a summons.
+(d) A judge may issue a warrant of arrest in cases where the defendant has failed to appear in response to a summons.

-(e)(2) The conditions of pretrial release the court requires of the defendant, including monetary bail.
+(e)(1)(B) The conditions of pretrial release the court requires of the defendant in accordance with Utah Code section 77-20-1.

-(e)(3)(A) In determining the amount of monetary bail, the judge shall set the lowest amount reasonably calculated to ensure the defendant's appearance at court.
+(e)(1)(C) As required by Utah Code section 77-20-1, if the court determinesmonetary bail is necessary, the judge must consider the individual’s ability to pay and set the lowest amount reasonably calculated to ensure the defendant's appearance at court.

-(e)(3)(B) The court shall state whether the defendant's personal appearance is required or whether the defendant may remit the monetary bail to satisfy any obligation to the court pursuant to Utah Code § 77-7-21.
+(e)(1)(D) The court must state whether the defendant's personal appearance is required or whether the defendant may remit monetary bail to satisfy any obligation to the court pursuant to Utah Code § 77-7-21.

-(f) The clerk of the court shall enter the warrant into the court information management system.
+(f) The clerk of the court must enter the warrant into the court information management system.

 (g) Service, Execution and return of the warrant.

-(g)(1) The warrant shall be served by a peace officer.
+(g)(1) The warrant must be served by a peace officer.
 The officer may execute the warrant at any place within the state.

-(g)(2) The warrant shall be executed by the arrest of the defendant.
+(g)(2) The warrant must be executed by the arrest of the defendant.
 The officer need not possess the warrant at the time of the arrest.
-Upon request, the officer shall show the warrant to the defendant as soon as practicable.
-If the officer does not have the warrant in possession at the time of the arrest, the officer shall inform the defendant of the offense charged and of the fact that the warrant has been issued.
+Upon request, the officer must show the warrant to the defendant as soon as practicable.
+If the officer does not have the warrant in possession at the time of the arrest, the officer must inform the defendant of the offense charged and of the fact that the warrant has been issued.

-(g)(3) The person executing a warrant or serving a summons shall make return thereof to the magistrate as soon as practicable.
+(g)(3) The person executing a warrant or serving a summons must make return thereof to the magistrate as soon as practicable.

 (h) The court may periodically review unexecuted warrants to determine whether they should be recalled.